thaliproject/thali/presenceprotocolforopportunisticsynching.md

 # Processing the pre-amble and beacons
 When a device receives a discovery announcement it has to validate several things.

-If the device has seen the PubKe value previous then it MUST ignore the discovery announcement it has just received as a duplicate of a discovery announcement it has seen before.
+If the device has seen the PubKe value previously then it MUST ignore the discovery announcement it has just received as a duplicate of a discovery announcement it has seen before.
 Therefore devices MUST have a cache to store PubKe values (or a secure hash therefore) they have seen before and SHOULD keep entries in the cache until the associated expiration time of the discovery announcement they were received on has passed.
-A should is specified versus a must in recognition of the fact that the cache MAY have to be purged due to space issues.
+A should is specified versus a must in recognition of the fact that the cache may have to be purged due to space issues.

 If a device hasn't previously seen the PubKe then it MUST validate that the PubKe is from the appropriate curve or it MUST be ignored.